YOU ASK, I ANSWER

-Confidentiality is a legal requirement that therapists have to keep your personal and health information private.
-It means that what you share in therapy stays there.
-If you are 14 or older, you are legally protected by confidentiality.
+Confidentiality is a legal and ethical requirement that therapists have to keep your personal and health information private.
+It means that what you share here, stays here.* If you are 14 or older, you are legally protected by confidentiality, however if you are using your parent/guardian's insurance, they will know you are in therapy.
 With some limitations, you are able to choose who knows about your therapy, and how much information they are allowed to know about your sessions.
 Your therapist will review signing a release of information, and explain what all can be shared or kept private.

 When working with clients 14-18, often the therapist will discuss when a parent or guardian needs to be told about something that isn't covered by limits of confidentiality.
 For example, if a minor is buying unregulated drugs or hormones off the internet, or if there are other unsafe behaviors that are putting that person at risk.
 This is something that can be decided on a case-to-case basis.
 It is often advantageous to set up a regular "check in" time with a parent/guardian to support the client in sharing their progress, and to touch base about any concerns.
 These check ins will also be decided on a case-to-case basis, and may change depending on safety concerns.

 *Limits to confidentiality (times I would have to share what you tell me with someone else) include risk of homicide, serious risk of suicide, neglect or abuse of older adults, and sexual abuse or assault of anyone under the age of 18.
 Please send me a message if you have additional questions about confidentiality.